C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/utils.rst

    }

 .. note::
-   If you instanciate an ``Timeout`` with an time or frequancy setup, the implicit ``ClockDomain`` should have an frequency setting.
+   If you instanciate a ``Timeout`` with a time or frequancy argument, the implicit ``ClockDomain`` should have a frequency setting.

 ResetCtrl
 ^^^^^^^^^

-The ResetCtrl provide some utilities to manage resets.
+ResetCtrl provides some utilities to manage the behavior of resets.

 asyncAssertSyncDeassert
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can filter an asynchronous reset by using an asynchronously asserted synchronously deaserted logic.
-To do it you can use the ``ResetCtrl.asyncAssertSyncDeassert`` function which will return you the filtred value.
+Often times an asynchronous reset needs to be deasserted synchronously with a clock, while keeping its assertion asynchronous.
+To do this, you can use the ``ResetCtrl.asyncAssertSyncDeassert`` function which will the hardware necessary to synchronously release an asynchronous reset.

 .. list-table::
    :header-rows: 1